School Trips in the UK and Visits Abroad

 Usually the additional cost of hiring a coach from a reputable operator is as little as an extra £1 per head.
 Parents and carers are entitled to the fullest of information about every aspect of a school trip.
 Any parental or carers concerns should never be dismissed by a teacher or head of a school.
 If schools are provided with additional information about safety and how to recognise a reputable transport provider, such as the content provided on this website, then governors are legally obliged to take any additional information into account when decision making.
 When discussed at a governors meeting, minutes will be produced and these should be available to parents upon request, either by going into the school or asking for a copy/downloading from the local authority website.

 Schools should also have a Seat Belt Policy and details of how this will be enforced.
 Parents might also check that teachers and helpers on school trips are familiar with the seat belt legislation and more importantly how to fit a safety belt onto a child correctly.
 Parents and carers should be aware of this so that they can ensure their child knows the seat belt rules and complies with them.

 A local authority preferred list

-Some schools will say that they must hire from a preferred list of transport companies provided to them by the local authority.
-The school may have been advised by their local authority to use a preferred list but the school is not legally required to.
-It is the legal responsibility of the governing body and head teacher to research and choose the transport operator for school trips – not the local authority.
+Some schools might say that they must hire from a 'preferred list' of transport companies provided to them by the local authority.
+The school may have been advised by their local authority to use a this list but the school is not legally required to.
+It is the legal responsibility of the governing body, head teacher or management team to research and choose the transport operator for school trips – not the local authority.
 The transport companies listed and recommended by a local authority are normally the companies used by them for home to school transport.
 Local authorities rarely background check transport companies to ensure they are legally and safety compliant.